vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     certs       index.txt  index.txt.attr.old  newcerts       private              serial.old
     ```

     Once the files are copied to Cloud Shell storage from the **vm-az220-training-gw0002-{your-id}** virtual machine, you will be able to easily download any of the IoT Edge Device certificate and key files to your local machine as necessary.
 Files can be downloaded from the Cloud Shell using the `download <filename>` command.
-You will do this later in the lab.

 1. To download the root cert for use later in this lab, enter the following command:

     ```bash
-    download ~/lab12/azure-iot-test-only.root.ca.cert.pem
+    download ~/lab12/certs/azure-iot-test-only.root.ca.cert.pem
     ```

+    > **Note**: Your browser UI may prompt you to save the download file.
+Check the downloads folder in your lab environment to verify that the certificate file has been downloaded.
+Repeat the command if necessary.

+    The Azure IoT Edge Gateway was previously configured in the **/etc/aziot/config.toml** file to use this root CA X.509 certificate for encrypting communications with any downstream devices connecting to the gateway.
+This X.509 certificate will need to be copied to the downstream devices so they can use it to encrypt communications with the gateway.

 ### Exercise 3: Configure IoT Edge Device Time-to-Live and Message Storage